filamentphp/filament/packages/forms/docs/03-fields/09-file-upload.md

 If you are using the `local` or `public` disk, you should consider using the [`storeFileNamesIn()` method](#storing-original-file-names-independently) to store the original file names in a separate column in your database, and keep the randomly generated file names in the file system.
 This way, you can still display the original file names to users, while keeping the file system secure.

 On top of this security issue, you should also be aware that allowing users to upload files with their own file names can lead to conflicts with existing files, and can make it difficult to manage your storage.
-Users could upload files with the same name if you do not scope them to a specific directory, so these features should in all cases only be accessible to trusted users.
+Users could upload files with the same name and overwrite the other's content if you do not scope them to a specific directory, so these features should in all cases only be accessible to trusted users.

 ### Preserving original file names